 NHFPL is committed to supporting a tech-savvy New Haven.
 Classes for various skill levels are regularly scheduled at branches across our system.
 See descriptions and times for Ives Main Technology Center classes below.
 Branch classes are listed in our calendar.

 Looking for a job?
 Need to upgrade your computer skills?
 Whatever your learning style, we can help.
-Click here to take your pick of our free offerings in July.
-Click here for Employment Workshop class info for August.
-Click here for details about our computer classes in July.
+Click here to take your pick of our free offerings in August.
+Click here for Employment Workshop class info for September.
 Click here for details about our computer classes in August.
+Click here for details about our computer classes in September.
 Computer course descriptions are available, below, in the Computer Class Descriptions folder.

 Tech Answer Room.
 Need computer assistance?
 Our friendly and knowledgable Technology Staff can answer your more detailed qustions in the Tech Answer Room.
 One on one sessions are offered on Mondays and Thursdays from 3pm to 5pm.

 Good Technology Reads.
 Check out the new, and informative additions (click on folder below) to our collection.